BaiyangZhang/BaiyangZhang.github.io/_posts/2024-06-15-Introduction-to-Resurgence-Part-1.md

 -   WKB approximation in quantum mechanics
 -   **Perturbative expansions in quantum field theory (QFT)**

 The most surprising result, at least for me, of resurgence theory in QFT is that one can uncover the non-perturbative results from perturbative expansion alone!
-Usually to find the non-perturbative results one need to use anything but perturbative results, such as the topology of the vacuum manifold, the homotopy of the solutions to the equation of motion (instanton solutions, etc.), on and on.
-But resurgence theory lets us to get the non-perturbative results, for instance the contribution of instantons, from analytical continuation of the perturbative results!
-On the one hand, it is like black magic; on the other hand, I guess I shouldn't be too surprised since if we know all the perturbative expansions then we know everything about the equation of motion, which eventually contains all the non-perturbative results, so in principal the perturbative expansion should be able to generate the non-perturbative results.
-But that is only in principal.
-It is still jaw-dropping to see it actually happen.
+Typically, calculating non-perturbative results requires every possible resource—like the topology of the vacuum manifold—anything but perturbative methods.
+However, resurgence theory enables us to derive non-perturbative results, such as instanton contributions, through the analytical continuation of perturbative data!
+In one sense, it feels like black magic; yet, perhaps I shouldn’t be so surprised, for if we fully understand the perturbative expansions to all orders, we essentially grasp everything about the equation of motion, which inherently includes all non-perturbative information.
+In theory, then, perturbative expansions should be capable of yielding non-perturbative insights.
+However, this is only in theory.
+It's still utterly astonishing to witness it in practice.

-And I guess it is impossible to make sense out of perturbation theory **without** knowing some of the resurgence theory.
-After all, is we consider enough terms in perturbative expansion, the power series in coupling actually diverges, so why would it make any sense to just consider the first few terms?
-Claiming they give the dominant results would also be ridiculous.
-The answer lies in resurgence theory.
+Speaking of understanding the quantum field theory, it is impossible to make sense of perturbation theory **without** knowing at least some facets of the resurgence theory.
+After all, considering that if we include more and more perturbative terms in any perturbative power expansion, the power series eventually diverges, so what sense does it make to just consider the first few terms?
+Claiming they give the dominant results would be ridiculous.
+However the miraculous agreement between perturbative QED and experiments clearly suggests that perturbation expansion makes sense, it is by no chance a coincidence.
+The answer to this question lies in resurgence theory.

 - - -

-H. Poincare mentions the so-called "a kind of misunderstanding between geometers and astronomers about the meaning of the word convergence", He proposed a simple example, the two series
+H. Poincare mentions the so-called "a kind of misunderstanding between geometers and astronomers about the meaning of the word convergence", He proposed a simple example: consider the following series

 $$
 \sum \frac{1000^{n}}{n!} \text{ and }\sum \frac{n!}{1000^{n}},
 $$

-Poincare says that for geometers, namely mathematicians in his time, the first one converges because at large $n$ the terms gets smaller and smaller.
+Poincare said that for geometers, i.e. mathematicians in his time, the first one converges because at large $n$ the terms gets smaller and smaller.
 But for astronomers the first one is as good as divergent since the next terms doesn't get smaller until $n$ is larger than $1000$.
-For them the second series diverges because the first $1000$ terms decreases quickly.
+For astronomers the second series diverges because the first $1000$ terms decreases quickly.

 He then proposes to reconcile both points of view by clarifying the role that divergent series (in the sense of geometers) can play in the approximation of certain functions.
 This is the origin of the modern theory of asymptotic expansion.

 - - -

-In this note we shall focus on `formal power series`, such as the Stirling series.
+In this note we shall focus on `formal power series`, sometimes also called the polynomial forms, such as the Stirling series.
 Thus the previous example should be written as

 $$
 \sum \frac{1000^{n}}{n!}t^{n} \quad  \text{ and } \quad  \sum \frac{n!}{1000^{n}}t^{n}